-This command tells Suprtool to continue processing if there are errors in these situations: "duplicate-key" errors in writing to an IMAGE master dataset, "chainhead" errors in deleting entries from an input dataset or putting records to a detail dataset, a record changed before Suprtool could delete it.
+This command has some effect in Suprtool for HP-UX and Suprtool for AMXW.
+IGNORE tells Suprtool to continue processing if there are errors in these situations: "duplicate-key" errors in writing to an IMAGE master dataset, "chain-head" errors in deleting entries from an input dataset or putting records to a detail dataset, a record changed before Suprtool could delete it.
 Traps on divide by zero or bad numeric data are not available as yet